troydaniels/cinema-guide-api/README.md

 Lists all cinemas, or allows the creation of a new cinema

 ####/movie/
-Allows: GET, POST
+Allows: POST

-Lists all movies, or allows the creation of a new movie
+Allows the creation of a new movie

 ####/cinema/{identifier}
 Allows: GET, PUT, DELETE